- ホーム

 Full Description

-This cutting-edge text covers current experimental approaches to quantify the fracture resistance in non-conventional specimens, assessment of ductile tearing and brittle fracture, and new approaches to estimate welded joints under high and low cycle and combined actions.
+This cutting-edge text covers current experimental approaches to quantify the fracture resistance in non-conventional specimens, assessment of ductile tearing and brittle fracture, and new approaches to estimate welded joints under high and low cycles and combined actions.
 It also presents a digital twin approach for the fatigue crack sizing and life assessment, along with the example of an offshore structure with applications for welded joints.
+Using experimental quantification, this bridges the gap between material fracture resistance and cracked engineering structures' fracture resistance such as surface cracks in structural components.
+Ductile and brittle fracture assessment integrates physics-enhanced models into new engineering assessment approaches applicable to welded joints under combined high and low cycle fatigue loadings.

-This suits as a textbook for graduate students and a reference for practising engineers in structural, mechanical, and marine and offshore engineering.
+This book is essential as a textbook for graduate students and a reference for practicing engineers in structural, mechanical, and marine and offshore engineering.

 Contents

 1. Introduction 2.
 Experimental Approaches to Quantify Fracture Resistance 3.
-Ductile Tearing and its Engineering Assessment 4.
+Ductile Tearing and Its Engineering Assessment 4.
 Assessment of Brittle Fracture Failure 5.
 High-Cycle Fatigue of Welded Joints 6.
 Low-Cycle Fatigue of Welded Joints 7.
-A Digital Twin Approach to the Fatigue Assessment of Welded Joints 8.
-Conclusions
+Digital Twin-Based Fatigue Assessment of Welded Plate Joints 8.
+Conclusions and Summary